 Furthermore, if we continue to take the same old approach, we are likely to misinterpret such developments: access to new technologies and old sources that have previously been overlooked mean that we need to rewrite history and become aware of the misleading assumptions we have embraced for decades.
 For instance, urban societies are not always more comfortable than nomadic ones, the war zones of today are the university cities of yesterday and African-European relations were often less innocent than we like to believe.
 If Europe wants to understand its links with the continent, it first needs to understand itself.

 With a history dating back to 1947, the African Studies Centre Leiden (ASCL) is one of the oldest Africa research centres in Europe and has forged consistent and enduring ties with the continent.
-Whereas the continent often views former colonial powers such as France and the UK with suspicion, it can often form a more neutral relationship with the Dutch, says Ton Dietz, director of ASCL 2010-2017.
+Whereas the continent often views former colonial powers such as France and the UK with suspicion, it can often form a more neutral relationship with the Dutch.
 Now in particular, with calls for the ‘decolonisation’ of academia, there is appreciation for the centre’s early Africanisation: the Centre works with African guest researchers on a structural basis and its library has purchased half of its publications in Africa for a long time already.

 Hub for interdisciplinary Africa research